balancer/b-sdk/README.md

 data fetching from the Balancer API, it can be used for:
 - Fetch Pool State for AddLiquidity;
-- Fetch Pool State for Exits.
+- Fetch Pool State for RemoveLiquidity.

 ### Usage for adding liquidity to a Pool